 Sanlucar de Barrameda Tourist Information – Sanlucar de Barrameda is a small town with a lot to offer the tourist.
-Catch a ferry over the Guadalquivir estuary to the national park of Donana.
+Catch a ferry over the Guadalquivir estuary to the national park of Doñana.
 Taste Manzanilla wine or visit the old quarter of Barrio Alto, the beaches are also excellent.
-Also famous for its horse racing on the Bajo de Guía beach.
+It is also famous for its horse racing on the Bajo de Guía beach.

 Tarifa Tourist information – Europe’s southernmost town has a laid-back and youthful atmosphere, mainly due to the many windsurfers and water sports enthusiasts who come here due to the strong winds the Levante from the east and the Pontiente from the west.

 Useful Tarifa Links: Tarifa Webcams | Map of Tarifa